Student Employee Excellence Development (SEED) Program

 Benefits of Participating

-- Students who achieve SEED Certification will be recognized during National Student Employee Appreciation Week in April.
+- Be recognized during National Student Employee Appreciation Week in April

 See what students who have earned a Student Employee Excellence Certification have to say about the benefits of the program!

-To be eligible for a Student Employee Excellence Certification, you must have at least 240 hours of employment in a student title at the university (e.g., 12 weeks at 20 hours per week or 24 weeks at 10 hours per week).
+To earn Student Employee Excellence Certification, you must have at least 240 hours of employment in a student title at the university (e.g., 12 weeks at 20 hours per week or 24 weeks at 10 hours per week).
+This requirement can be met at any time before you graduate.

 To earn a Level 1 Certification, you also must: